 Cal Kullman - Executive Director

-Cal has taught science and environmental education in Calgary secondary schools for a quarter century – a career that has made him old but young at heart.
-He has also been an instructor for adult programs in swimming, xc-skiing, whitewater paddling and first-aid.
+Cal has taught science and environmental education in Calgary secondary schools for a quarter century – a career that has made him older but still young at heart.
+He has also been an instructor for adult learning programs in swimming, xc-skiing, whitewater paddling and first-aid.
 He has paddled and camped along twenty-one rivers in the western provinces and NWT since the age of twelve.

-Majoring in zoology, Cal worked two summers as a field research assistant in population studies of dippers in Kananaskis Country and blue grouse on Vancouver Island.
+Majoring in zoology, Cal worked two summers as a field research assistant in population studies of dippers and blue grouse at University of Alberta Field Stations in Kananaskis Country and Comox, Vancouver Island.

 Cal believes that our current environmental situation is one best handled by well-intentioned people working together in communities and across the generations.
 The creation and development of the registered charity "RiverWatch" has been his career calling and life work.